‘Real Housewives Of Orange County’s’ Tamra Judge Flaunts Toned Abs In Yellow Crochet Bikini

-Real Housewives Of Orange County star, Tamra Judge, 51, recently showed off her age-defying physique when she was photographed strutting poolside on an RHOC cast trip to Miami.
+Real Housewives Of Orange County star Tamra Judge, 51, recently showed off her age-defying physique when she was photographed strutting poolside during a RHOC cast trip to Miami.
 As Hollywood Life notes, she accessorized the look with clear wedge sandals and a simple necklace that spells her first name.
-She wore her hair in a high ponytail, showing off a perfectly made up and youthful looking face.
+She wore her hair in a high ponytail, showing off a perfectly youthful looking face.

-Given that she’s over 50, it’s easy to wonder how she manages to maintain her fit physique and glowing skin
+Given that she’s over 50, it’s easy to wonder how she manages to maintain her fit physique and glowing skin.

 Judge has previously said that the radiance we see on her beach-ready body is thanks to Sally Hansen Airbrush Legs.

 “I use it for everything.
 I’ve actually used it for foundation when I go to the beach or in the water because it doesn’t wash off,” she said in an interview with Bravo TV.
-Its product description on the Ulta Beauty website describes it as”lightweight leg makeup” that allows women to forgo tanning for the glow that they want.
-According to Bravo, Kathryn Dennis, one of the stars on Southern Charm also swears by the product.
+Its product description on the Ulta Beauty website describes it as “lightweight leg makeup” that allows women to forgo tanning for the glow that they want.
+Kathryn Dennis — one of the stars on Southern Charm — also swears by the product.

-She has also been honest about the fact that she has had cosmetic procedures to maintain and enhance her beauty.
-Last month, she shared an Instagram post in which she confessed to having gotten lip fillers that day and asked her fans if she had gone overboard.
+Judge has also been honest about the fact that she has undergone cosmetic procedures to maintain and enhance her beauty.
+Last month, she shared an Instagram post in which she confessed to having gotten lip fillers that day, and asked her fans if she had gone overboard.

 Tamra Judge is showing off her abs in a new bikini pic and she is SLAYING https://t.co/Ow80kg7xKE pic.twitter.com/T7KnXMGFHv